r-lgbtq/tidyrainbow/data/2022/2022-06-04/README.md

 ### data cleaning

 Each dataset was cleaned by removing the rows 1 to 14, deleted column `question_code` and `notes`, replaced all values in `percentage` column that contained ':' as a missing value holder with NA.
+Categories or factors with large amount of 'NA' values were removed.
+The `Trans subgroups` factor "cross-dresser" was excluded from this data.

 ## Topic